Shopping Links

 Plot Synopsis

-At first glance, Pet Shop of Horrors has all the earmarks of yet another dark horror series with some demons sneaking around and a lot of work put into being horrific, released by Urban Vision no less.
+At first glance, Pet Shop of Horrors has all the earmarks of yet another gory horror series with some demons sneaking around and a lot of work put into being horrific, and it was even released by Urban Vision.
 For the most part, that's essentially what it is, but instead of focusing on gross demons and graphic action, it spends its time carefully piecing together tragic situations with a supernatural twist and macabre overtones.

 It doesn't aim to frighten--the stories are told from a detached perspective that makes them seem more inevitable and less personal.
 But as an interesting counterpoint, some of the situations are so creepy or unnerving that in a way it actually ends up being more horrific, in the true sense of the word, than most horror movies.

-The stories themselves are each separate vignettes tied together by the pet shop owner--a character I'll get to in a minute--and Leon, a NY cop that is dead set on finding something wrong with the rather unusual business that the store deals in.
-There is little substance to this connecting thread--the all-too-classic loose-cannon detective sees a case with a tie to the pet shop, goes to hassle the Count, investigates (or, in episode 3, gets told) the story of whatever bizarre occurrence revolved around the unusual "pet," and ends up walking away without anyone (or thing) to arrest.
-This part of the story is shallow, obvious, and a little too upbeat compared to the rest of it (some of the police-department banter and the Count's over-cute bat in particular seem at odds with everything else).
+The stories themselves are each separate vignettes tied together by the pet shop owner--a character I'll get to in a bit--and Leon, a NY cop that is dead-set on finding something wrong with the unusual business that the shop deals in.
+There is little substance to this connecting thread; the all-too-classic loose-cannon detective sees a case with a tie to the pet shop, goes to hassle the Count, investigates (or, in episode 3, gets told) the story of whatever bizarre occurrence revolved around the unusual "pet," and ends up walking away without anyone (or thing) to arrest.
+This part of the story is shallow, obvious, and a little too upbeat compared to the rest of it (some of the police department banter and the Count's over-cute bat in particular seem at odds with everything else).

-The one thing that keeps the framework from being a total liability is the Count and his very odd rapport with Leon.
+What keeps the framing from being a total liability is the Count and his rapport with Leon.
 Though the Count initially appears to be the standard wistful and opaque goth character, he turns out to be one of the best parts of the series.
 Aside from an interesting look, he's much more of a real person than this sort of allegorical series usually allows.
 His fondness for sweets and refined yet genuine joy at receiving gifts is completely at odds with the detached "gatekeeper of the bizarre" image, and I loved the way that played out.
 His extremely awkward relationship with the overly shallow Leon is also more interesting than I was expecting.

-That's the side story, but what about the meat?
-The vignettes that the Count lets us in on are rather like sculptures, fitting each part together to create a final, tragic, slightly macabre image.
-The outcomes are pretty obvious, but that's not the point; the series is about style and creating an evocative image, not surprises, and this end overrides realism and even logic.
+That's the way it's served, but what about the meat?
+The vignettes that the Count lets us in on are rather like sculptures, carving out one part at a time to create a final macabre image.
 The mood is uniformly slow, slightly creepy, and generally unsettling, with strong tragic overtones.
-Certainly, if you like a clear direction to your stories, you'll be endlessly frustrated by this series--many of the stories really don't have any point; they're just piecing together a tragic final image.
+The outcomes are relatively obvious, but that's not the point; the series is about style and creating an evocative image, not surprises.
+If you like a clear direction in a story, you'll be endlessly frustrated by this series--many of the stories really don't have any point past the final image, and the focus on its construction overrides realism and even logic.

-On the downside, the plots aren't necessarily creative--the first episode is basically Gremlins, except much, much creepier--but later episodes do improve.
-More of an issue is that the hand of the sculptor is very visible as the stories are put together.
-The "morals" of the stories are similarly bluntly laid out (and, ironically, they don't seem to make much sense, either).
+Creativity isn't a strong point; the first episode is basically a much creepier Gremlins, though later episodes do improve.
+More of an issue is that the hand of the sculptor is very visible as the stories are constructed.
+The "morals" are similarly blunt (and, ironically, they don't seem to make much sense, either).

-I have only seen the dub, but I must say that I was impressed with it.
-The dialogue is well written, and there are a couple of commendable performances.
-The Count, again, is one: John Demita's smooth, effeminate tone and hint of an accent gives the character a unique, exotic air, and his acting is equally well suited.
-The other noteworthy performance is Robin Hendrix (Matthew K. Miller) in part 3; he has a casual, charismatic air that does a lot to give the character personality.
-Leon (Alexander Fernandez) is a little overblown, but he does about as good a job as can be expected with the character.
-The other non-recurring characters are good for the most part.
+I have only seen the English dub, but I must say that I was impressed with it.
+The dialogue is well-written, and there are a couple of commendable performances.
+The Count, again, is one: John Demita's smooth, effeminate tone and hint of an accent gives the character a unique, exotic air, and his acting is equally fitting.
+The other noteworthy performance is Matthew K. Miller as Robin Hendrix in part 3; he has a casual, charismatic air that does a lot to give the character personality.
+The rest of the non-recurring characters are good for the most part.
+Alexander Fernandez's Leon is a little overblown, but he does about as good a job as can be expected with the character.

-In all, Pet Shop of Horrors is a collection of sculpted little macabre vignettes.
-Not for fans of action, grizzly horror, or subtle plots, the stories are obvious, the macabre situations are heavy-handedly built, and the story used to tie it all together is too unserious, but each of the tragic tales has a carefully constructed feel and appropriately creepy twist that should appeal to fans of more subtle "horror" stories, and to those who just like a good tragic yarn.
-Add moody art, unusual settings, and a few interesting characters, and you get a decent series of subtle, arty horror stories for folks who enjoy that sort of thing.
+In all, Pet Shop of Horrors is a collection of little, carefully-sculpted macabre vignettes.
+Not for fans of action, grizzly horror, or subtle plots, the stories are obvious, the macabre situations are heavy-handedly constructed, and the story used to tie it all together is too unserious.
+Yet, each of the tragic tales has a carefully-crafted feel and appropriately creepy twist that should appeal to fans of more subtle atmospheric horror stories, and to those who just like a good tragic yarn.
+Add moody art, unusual settings, and a few interesting characters, and you get a decent series of subtle, arty tales of the macabre for folks who enjoy that sort of thing.

 Related Recommendations